xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part1.md

 The state is partitioned and available across the available compute nodes (route processors, line card processors, external compute processors etc., across the route cluster) as follows:

-1. the sourced state is partitioned across available compute as required.
+1. sourced state is partitioned across available compute as required.
-2. the generated state is kept on the source node as much as possible.
+2. generated state is kept on the source node as much as possible.
 3. data is distributed in such a way as to minimize communication among nodes

 For example, system databases specific to the line card, such as interface-related configurations, interface states, and so on, are stored on the line card.
 Run-time configuration flows to the node (route processor, line card etc.) where it is applicable.